zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 AMR abbreviates the term Authentication Methods References.
-In general, it is a [JSON][json] array of case sensitive strings that are identifiers for authentication methods used in the authentication.
+In general, it is a [JSON][json] array of case sensitive strings that are identifiers for authentication methods used in the authentication procedure.
 In this specific case, AMR enables an [OpenID][openid] Connect client to request a specific method of authentication, and is turned off by default.

 ```
 <amr-values-supported>